-If you are granted probation, you will be required to serve a 30-day jail sentence.
-If your vehicle was driven in a way that made it a “deadly weapon,” then there is an additional penalty that prohibits good time credit in prison to be considered for early release until half of the sentence has been satisfied.
-This condition can also limit your ability to receive a probation.
+In the event your vehicle was driven in a way that made it a “deadly weapon,” then there is an additional penalty that prohibits good time credit in prison from being considered towards early release until half the sentence has been satisfied.
+This condition can also restrict your ability to receive probation.

 Felony charges such as Intoxication Assault have the potential to be life altering legal experiences.
 Working with a professional DWI attorney can help you better understand your rights, the full range of potential results in your case, and how to proceed when facing these charges.

 For those convicted of intoxication assault, as a condition of bond, courts will require that a defendant’s vehicle be fitted with an ignition interlock device, and they will not be allowed to operate a motor vehicle without one.

 Interlock devices determine the presence of alcohol in your breath, and should it detect a certain level of alcohol, the vehicle will be temporarily disabled.
 In some circumstances, courts may dictate that you are not to operate a motor vehicle at all while your case is pending.